green-coding-solutions/carbon-blocker/README.md

 by blocking network DNS resolution when the carbon intensity is high.

-It does this by hooking into standard mechanisms on the operating system, namely the hosts.txt on Windows or /etc/hosts on Unix like systems.
+It does this by hooking into standard mechanisms on the operating system, namely the *hosts* on Windows and Unix like systems.
 The file is only modified when the CarbonAwareSDK from the Green Software Foundation delivers a grid intensity higher than 50 gCO2e/kWh.